haskell/cabal/doc/cabal-package-description-file.rst

     package, i.e. the directory containing the package's ``.cabal`` file.

     This field is optional.
-It defaults to empty which corresponds to the root directory of the repository and is the same as specifying ``.`` explicitly.
+It defaults to empty, which corresponds to the root directory of the repository and is the same as specifying ``.`` explicitly.

 Custom setup scripts